datasette/datasette-queries/README.md

 ```
 ## Usage

-Users will see a new UI element on the results of a SQL query inviting them to save that query.
+Users with the `datasette-queries` permission will see a new UI element on the results of a SQL query inviting them to save that query.

-Saved queries (treated as [canned queries](https://docs.datasette.io/en/stable/sql_queries.html#canned-queries)) are shown as a list on the database page.
+Saved queries (treated as [canned queries](https://docs.datasette.io/en/stable/sql_queries.html#canned-queries)) are then shown as a list on the database page.

 ## Development